-In a systematic review11 evaluating treatment changes resulting from Herbst therapy, it was determined that dental changes were more significant than skeletal changes in the final occlusal results.
-Since most of the correction is dento-alveolar, auxiliary devices that are mainly believed to produce dentoalveolar changes, such as the Forsus[TM] device, may serve as a good alternative.
+In a systematic review evaluating treatment changes resulting from Herbst therapy, it was determined that dental changes were more significant than skeletal changes in the final occlusal results.
+Since most of the correction is dento-alveolar, auxiliary devices that are mainly believed to produce dentoalveolar changes, such as the ForsusTM device, may serve as a good alternative.
 The Fatigue Resistant Device, more commonly known by its trade name "Forsus," has gained widespread acceptance in recent years as a replacement for other Class II treatment alternatives while in full fixed edgewise appliances.
 This device was developed by 3M Unitek (3M Unitek, Monrovia, Calif).
-Since its introduction in 2001 several modifications12 have been made by the manufacturer to enhance fatigue resistance and improve patient comfort.
+Since its introduction in 2001 several modifications have been made by the manufacturer to enhance fatigue resistance and improve patient comfort.
 The development of the Forsus evolved through a combination of trial and error and CAD/CAM technology.
 When fully compressed, the spring force is approximately 200 g and was designed to correct a Class II malocclusion in 6 months while simultaneously enduring the demanding oral environment.
 It is mentioned that the available attachment variations makes it universally appealing, easily modified to adapt to various oral sizes and shapes.

-Lately the Forsus spring has been used as the mechanism of force for the Xbow[TM] Class II corrector (Xbow).
+Lately the Forsus spring has been used as the mechanism of force for the XbowTM Class II corrector (Xbow).
 The Xbow (pronounced crossbow) is a patented appliance that uses the Forsus springs as a phase 1 appliance for treatment in the late mixed or early permanent dentition.
-In a recent study, It the Xbow was shown to correct dentally a mild to moderate Class II malocclusion in approximately 4.5 months; then it was removed to allow some musculoskeletal and dental relapse to occur prior to initiation of full fixed edgewise appliances.
+In a recent study, the Xbow was shown to correct dentally a mild to moderate Class II malocclusion in approximately 4.5 months; then it was removed to allow some musculoskeletal and dental relapse to occur prior to initiation of full fixed edgewise appliances.
 This result has shown to compare quite favorably with the reported Herbst effects.
-Some control of the lower incisors inclination is believed to be achieved by a low position of the lingual arch and a higher position of the labial arch of the lower framework.
+Some control of the lower incisors inclination is believed to be achieved by a low position of the lower framework.